Who is a Candidate for Sedation Dentistry?

 New experiences can be fun, but if you have dental anxiety visiting a new dentist can also be overwhelming.
 We want to make you feel comfortable and confident with coming to the dentist by describing what happens on your first visit to our office.
 Dr. Potts and Dr. Mahmood enjoy treating patients with dental anxiety and helping patients regain the beautiful smile and oral health they want and deserve.

 Your first appointment will be a little longer than a typical visit so that we have the time to get to know you and evaluate your oral health.
-Before the dentist can treat you, we must get a peek inside your mouth and perform an exam.
+Before Dr. Potts or Dr. Mahmood can treat you, we must get a peek inside your mouth and perform an exam.
 Some patients choose to be sedated for cleanings and exams while other patients choose to be sedated only for dental procedures.
 Regardless of how you want to achieve your dental treatment, we are here to make you comfortable.

 When you arrive at our office, our warm and friendly Patient Care Coordinators will greet you and help you take care of any paperwork.
 After that, one of our hygienists will interview and review your health history with you.
 If you are comfortable with having your cleaning done without sedation, the hygienist will perform an evaluation, cleaning, and take any necessary x-rays.
 From there, one of our caring dentists will come in to check your dental health and answer any questions you have.

 May I be sedated for my first visit?

 If you choose to be sedated for your exam, the doctor will still have to determine if you are a candidate for oral conscious sedation prior to treatment.
 You will have a consultation with the doctor and they will assess your eligibility for sedation.
 At this visit, you will not have to step one foot inside a treatment room.
 We understand that fear can make you feel overwhelmed and we will be with you every step of the journey in regaining control over your oral health.